SimeonSavov/ProgrammingFundamentals_UnitTesting/README.md

 5. **Output Customization:** I used `for` loops to generate customized output messages, improving user experience by providing dynamic and context-sensitive responses.

+## About the Fifth Lesson - While Loops (Lesson 5)

+In the fifth lesson of this course, I explored the versatility of `while` loops in C# programming.
+Here's an overview of what I've covered:

+1. **Countdown with a While Loop:** I created a program that counts down from a user-provided integer using a `while` loop.
+The program continuously prompts the user for input and displays the countdown until reaching 1.

+2. **Validation Loop:** I developed a program that ensures user input falls within a specified range.
+It repeatedly prompts for input until a valid number within the range is provided.

+3. **Pattern-Based Number Generation:** I crafted a program that generates a sequence of numbers based on a specific pattern using a `while` loop.
+The user specifies an upper limit, and the program generates numbers following the pattern until reaching or exceeding the limit.

+4. **Sum of Digits:** I designed a program that calculates the sum of the digits of a positive integer.
+The program uses a `while` loop to iteratively extract and sum each digit.

+5. **Interactive Numeric Manipulation:** I created a program that allows users to manipulate a numeric value using custom commands ("Inc" and "Dec").
+The program continues to process commands until the user inputs "End," at which point it displays the final manipulated value.